Federal clean truck standards

 New standards can further cut fuel consumption from trucks and buses

-In his 2014 State of the Union address to Congress, President Obama pledged to set new greenhouse gas and fuel efficiency standards for the nation’s heavy trucks.
+On June 19, 2015 the U.S. Environmental Protection Agency (EPA) and the Department of Transportation (DOT) proposed new greenhouse gas and fuel efficiency standards for the nation’s heavy trucks.
 These new standards by the U.S. Government will build on the first-ever greenhouse gas and fuel economy standards for new freight trucks and buses finalized in 2011.

 Robust new standards are needed to further reduce the oil consumption and greenhouse gas emissions from new commercial trucks and buses – which are otherwise expected to grow by more than 40 percent by 2040.

-- 270 MMT Of carbon pollution kept out of the atmosphere annually by 2030
+- One Billion metric tons of carbon pollution kept out of the atmosphere.

 Technology available now to cut fuel and CO2